 A few more things to note here:

-- This does not mean that if you have fewer responses, you won't have usable results – the margin of error will just go up!
-The margin or error is particularly important when looking at results over time.
+- This does not mean that if you have fewer responses, you will not have usable results – the margin of error will just go up.
+The margin of error is particularly important when looking at results over time.

-- It's also important to note that if you are planning to do any slicing on the data, e.g. gender, department, etc, that will have an impact on the statistical significance for that subset of employees.
-For example, if your company has 200 employees is split evenly between men and women, then you'll be looking at a population of 100 of each (for this attribute).
+- If you are planning to do any slicing on the data, e.g. gender, department, etc, that will have an impact on the statistical significance for that subset of employees.
+For example, if your company has 200 employees split evenly between men and women, then you'll be looking at a population of 100 of each (for this field).
 This will then change the margin of error due to the decreased population size.

-- As an Admin, you can write a reminder to employees to submit their surveys.
-This article here walks through how to remind those employees in Lattice!
+As an Admin, you can write a reminder to employees to submit their surveys.
 The reminder will only go to employees who have not yet submitted their surveys.
+Learn more on how Remind Survey Participants to Complete Their Survey.